 Dedicated to performing a variety of choral literature, specifically major works

 Bel Canto Chorale was founded in 1969 by Kirk M. Dunklee.
 When he retired, he handed his baton to Eric Seyfried who retired in 2002.
-Mr Seyfried was followed by Virginia Santos, Brad Ford and Herbert Bradensten.
-Our present conductor, Gregory Mercer is in his ninth season.
+Mr Seyfried was followed by Virginia Santos, Brad Ford, Herbert Bradensten, and Gregory Mercer.
+At our May 2019 Spring concert we welcome Nicole Nicholson as Bel Canto Chorale’s newest conductor.

 Bel Canto is dedicated to performing a variety of choral literature, specifically major works.
 While most of our chorus members live in south Nassau County, we do have members from a broad stretch of Long Island, and includes adults of all aged and backgrounds.
 The main criterion for membership is a sincere love for music.